This post is motivated by my belief that a misleading name results in many Canadians holding excessive cash in the TFSA.

 What are Savings?

-I define savings as the accumulation of cash, normally in a chequing account or High-Interest Savings Account (HISA).
+I define savings as cash accumulation, held in cash-like assets such as a chequing account, High-Interest Savings Account (HISA) or money market fund.
 These cash savings have two characteristics:

 - Cash is accessible (liquid); and

 Your savings are stable in the short term because the banking system in Canada is stable.
 Cash savings are further insured by the Canadian Deposit Insurance Corporation (CIDC) up to an amount of $100,000.
 So you will not lose your money in a CDIC-insured savings account should the bank fail.